data-science-sequencing/data-science-sequencing.github.io/Win2018/lectures/lecture15.md

     a.
 In our case this is that the distribution of abundances from A and B are the same!

 3. Calculate the  p-value where $$G(x)$$
-is the CDF of the distribution of p-values under the null distribution;
+is the CDF of the distribution of the absolute value of the T-statistic under the null distribution;
 the p-value is $$1-G(T)$$

     a.
 NB: in some situations the  p-value is $$G(T)$$